Criminal Defense Lawyers

 Negotiated pleas often include a requirement that both the defendant and the prosecutor waive their respective rights to request sentence review.
 Sentence review is different than a petition to reduce a prison sentence that can be filed when the defendant has served ⅔ of his minimum sentence pursuant to RSA 651:18.

 Whenever a prison sentence is imposed, the defendant has a right to request a sentence review.
-Contact Cohen & Winters today for a free consultation of your case.
+Contact the criminal lawyer at Cohen & Winters today for a free consultation of your case.